luisarizmendi/openshift-edge-demos/demos/placement/doc/03-placement.md

 You can experiment with dynamic assignment.
 For example, you can deploy a high CPU or memory demanding APP along with your "hello" APP and observe how ACM will reassign the "hello" APP to another cluster.

+You can also try to move this approach into a GitOps model where the `ClusterClaim` manifest that control which cluster are available for the APP placement is located in a Git repository, similar to what was proposed in the "Going beyond" of the first demo section.

-If you want to delve deeper, you can explore the "[Extensible scheduling](https://open-cluster-management.io/scenarios/extend-multicluster-scheduling-capabilities/)" capability of the Placement API.
+But ff you want to delve deeper, you can explore the "[Extensible scheduling](https://open-cluster-management.io/scenarios/extend-multicluster-scheduling-capabilities/)" capability of the Placement API.
 You can fork the [example add-on for extensible scheduling](https://github.com/open-cluster-management-io/addon-contrib/tree/main/resource-usage-collect-addon) repository and modify the code to assign scores based on criteria more relevant to an edge use case than CPU and memory availability.

 For instance, referring back to the example that illustrates the "Challenge" we are trying to address, you can develop code that checks an external service monitoring the latency between the clients and the OpenShift clusters.
 This way, the APP placement can be based on that information.
 For example, you could deploy the APP in edge clusters only if the latency between the clients and the Cloud cluster is "high," or decide in which edge cluster to deploy based on selecting the one with the least latency to the final clients.